Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 algorithm in this Chapter of the project documentation.
 Executable Python code can be found in the ``mmgoup.demo`` package.
-Function ``reduce_monster_element`` in the ``mmgroup.demo.reduce_monster`` packgage actually reduces an element of the Monster-
+Function ``reduce_monster_element`` in the ``mmgroup.demo.reduce_monster`` packgage actually reduces an element of the Monster.

 Demonstrating every tiny detail of the reduction algorithm in Python leads to a bloated software package that is hardly readable or